If you loved Five Graves to Cairo, try Morituri

 What they share

-Theyboth carry the paranoid mood tag, and they sit in Drama / Thriller / War territory.
+Theyboth carry the paranoid, slow burn mood tags, and they sit in Drama / Thriller / War territory.
 If that's the register that drew you to Five Graves to Cairo, the second film will land in a comparable space — through a different lens.

 What Morituri is